Emergency Fund Definition: The Do’s and Don’ts

 Your emergency fund is there for these types of expenses.

-If your primary vehicle needs immediate repair so you can continue to work, your emergency fund should be used.
+If your primary vehicle needs immediate repair so you can continue to get to work and earn an income, your emergency fund should be used.

 However, the thought of car repairs may send you into a panic.